Your Questions, Our Answers.

 What kinds of events do you do?

 I can do all kinds of parties and it is my job to get people sing along and enjoy the groove.
+My style is coffee house/wine bar which is perfect also for House Concerts or Backyard Parties.
 Since I love most kinds of music, I can provide music for any kind of event (including background music).

 What kind of equipment do you provide?
 Do we have to provide anything else?

 Usually, I bring a sound system that accommodates 2 guitars and 2 microphones.
-We can bring along a couple of tambourines and a cajon (a percussion box that you sit on to play) if someone wants to sit in as a drummer for a few songs.
+We can bring along a couple of tambourines and a cajon (a percussion box that you sit on to play) if someone wants to sit in as a "drummer" for a few songs.
 That is usually enough for parties.
-If you have any special requests, I can provide or lease additional equipment, but please be sure to mention that when we plan the party.
+If you have any special requests, I can provide or you can lease additional equipment, but please be sure to mention that when we plan the party.

 Describe a typical performance please.

 ARRIVAL & SET UP: I typically arrive up to an hour in advance of my performance and set up the sound system, place the guitars and get ready without getting in your way or taking away from anything else that's going on.
 I'll do a quick sound check and then wait for time to start.

 OPENING: If it's a show I'll provide a cheerful introduction and then immediately engage the audience with the first song.
 If it's a background performance then I'll just start by playing some soft music and singing to add to the event's mood.
-At a wine bar I typically just play some songs like James Taylor, John Denver, Simon & Garfunkel at first to gauge the audience's receptivity and then go with the music from The Eagles, Beatles, etc. to get people involved.
+At a wine bar I typically just play some songs like Don McLean, John Denver, Simon & Garfunkel at first to gauge the audience's receptivity and then go with the music from The Eagles, Beatles, etc. to get people involved.

 DURING THE SHOW: I'm there for you and the audience.
 My job is to keep people happy and smiling.
 So I joke with listeners, play their favorite tunes, mention their names during a song, and manage the mood.